-Dr. Zsuzsanna McMahan is Assistant Professor of Medicine in the Division of Rheumatology.
+Dr. Zsuzsanna McMahan is Associate Professor of Medicine in the Division of Rheumatology.
 Dr. McMahan received her M.D. degree from The University of Texas Medical School at Houston.
 She completed her internship and residency training in internal medicine at The University of Texas Southwestern Medical Center and a post-doctoral fellowship in rheumatology at Johns Hopkins University.
 During her rheumatology fellowship, she also earned her Master in Health Sciences degree in Clinical Investigation at the Johns Hopkins Bloomberg School of Public Health.

 Dr. McMahan joined the Johns Hopkins Scleroderma Center as full-time faculty in 2012.
 Supported by the Jerome L. Greene Foundation Scholar Award , she currently focuses 80% of her time on conducting translational research under the mentorship of Drs.
 Antony Rosen, Livia-Casciola-Rosen, and Fredrick Wigley.
 Dr. McMahan’s research focuses specifically on novel antigen identification in scleroderma and defining the target tissue in this disease.
 The remainder of her academic time is allocated towards patient care in the Johns Hopkins Scleroderma Center and education of internal medicine housestaff and rheumatology fellows.
 She was invited to join the Osler Firm Faculty in 2015.